henrythemes/jekyll-starter-theme-v2/README.md

 ```
 ---
-###  turn on pre-processing by starting with required front matter block
+###  turn on preprocessing by starting with required front matter block
 ---

 @import 'settings';